Silaswekesh/hello-woarld/README.md

 # hello-woarld
-A project of development a portfolio
+A project of developing a portfolio